 - (1) LCG, in its discretion, may waive the requirement that the applicant complete and offer for dedication all public improvements prior to approval of the final subdivision plat.
 No final plat shall be recorded until the subdivider submits and LCG approves the following: - A subdivision improvements agreement that - a.
 Sets forth the cost, plan, method, and parties involved, and - b.
-Guarantees to construct any required public improvements shown in the final plat documents, and - c.
-Includes collateral sufficient to complete the improvements in accordance with plat design and time specifications. - b.
+Guarantees the to-construction of certain identified any required public improvements and the dedication of all constructed or to be constructed public improvements shown in the final plat documents, and - c.
+Includes collateral sufficient to complete the public improvements in accordance with plat design and time specifications. - b.
 Sufficient collateral in amount stipulated in the subdivision improvements agreement. - a.
 The collateral shall accompany the final plat submission to insure completion of the improvements according to design and time specifications. - b.
-The collateral shall be in the form of a letter of credit accompanied by a draft drawn on a bank, certified check or other legal assurances the appropriate Planning and Zoning Commission deems appropriate. - c.
-If the improvements are not constructed in accordance with all of the required specifications deemed by the Administrator, LCG shall notify the subdividers of noncompliance and discuss with them the reasons for noncompliance.
-PW and/or LUS shall establish proposed schedules to correct the noncompliance.
-The Administrator may annul the funds as may be necessary to construct the improvements if the subdivider will not construct any or all of the improvements in accordance with all of the specifications. - c.
-If a subdivider does not provide suitable collateral to ensure completion of the required improvements, no final plat shall be approved for recording until the improvements are constructed and approved by LCG.
-However, LCG will supply the subdivider with a letter guaranteeing final plat approval when improvements are constructed to LCG specifications.
+The collateral shall be in the form of a letter of credit acceptable to the Administrator, accompanied by a draft drawn on a bank, certified check or other legal assurances the appropriate Planning and Zoning Commission deems appropriate.
+Any letter of credit must be an irrevocable "clean letter of credit" that contains, at a minimum, the following provisions or substantially similar versions thereof: - This irrevocable letter of credit is made to secure the faithful, timely, and proper performance by the Borrower/Applicant of its obligations as outlined in the Subdivision Improvement Agreement, a copy of which is attached hereto. - These funds are immediately available by draft drawn at sight accompanied by a dated statement signed by the Beneficiary, through the Director of the Community Development & Planning Department, that [insert name of applicant]